-- assess the role of debt financing of research equipment in sound university financial practice; - identify and evaluate opportunities to improve the procurement, management, use, operation and maintenance of research equipment; - assess present tax incentives for the donation of research equipment and suggest ways to increase support from the private sector; - identify opportunities to eliminate or reduce state and university budget and policy barriers; - identify opportunities for changes in federal regulations; - evaluate present methods of direct federal investment and suggest improvements.
+- assess the role of debt financing of research equipment in sound university financial practice; - identify and evaluate opportunities to improve the procurement, management, use, operation and maintenance of research equipment; - assess present tax incentives for the donation of research equipment and suggest ways to increase support from the private sector; - identify opportunities to eliminate or reduce state and university budget and policy barriers;

+identify opportunities for changes in federal regulations;

+evaluatepresent methods of direct federal investment and suggest improvements.

 Leading higher education associations and science and engineering societies will be invited to join the project as cooperating organizations.
 During Phase II they will be asked to host special seminars as part of regularly scheduled meetings of their members to disseminate the results of the six analyses.
 Several workshops will be held in the various regions of the country.
-Universities will be invited to send teams representing research faculty, administrators, finance specialists, legal counsels, and others to explore the opportunities that might be identified during Phase I and the policy implications and practical concerns posed by suggested approaches.
+Workshops will be invited to send teams representing research Universities will be invited to send teams representing research faculty, administrators, finance specialists, legal counsels, and faculty, administrators, finance stat might be identified others to explore the opportunities that might be identified posed by suggested approaches.